 - Module search path: The concept of a module search path is common in other languages, such as in gfortran4 and javac5, and it allows the system to work without a full manifest of all modules available in the system.
-The build system and the package managers should be able to define an ordered list of paths on disk by which lookups are made with the understanding that every new lookup starts from the beginning of the ordered list in order to identify the module. - Relocatability: All path-related conventions described here should be located from the top-level module path as configured by the build system and the package manager; it should not assume that absolute paths can be referenced outside of those paths. - Path Substitutions: Build systems operating under specific package managers may use variables to perform substitutions in the paths described by the metadata to decouple dependencies in cases where package managers use deployments with versions in the paths, such as Nix.
-This convention delegates that integration to happen between the package managers and the build systems in cases where that is necessary. - Explicit installation step: This decouples the layout of the source code in its origin repository, and allows any rewriting to be made in paths in order to comply with this convention.
+The build system and the package managers should be able to define an ordered list of paths on disk by which lookups are made with the understanding that every new lookup starts from the beginning of the ordered list in order to identify the module. - Relocatability: All path-related conventions described here should be located from the top-level module path as configured by the build system and the package manager; it should not assume that absolute paths can be referenced outside of those paths. - Path Substitutions: Package managers may use variables to perform substitutions in the paths described by the metadata to decouple dependencies in cases where package managers use deployments with versions in the paths, such as Nix.
+Those substitutions are expected to be made prior to the information being given to the build system. - Explicit installation step: This decouples the layout of the source code in its origin repository, and allows any rewriting to be made in paths in order to comply with this convention.